Need help choosing the right credit card machine for your small business?

 Pictured below is a popular Verifone Vx520 model, which boasts an EMV chip slot on the bottom and a magstripe reader on the side.

 On most models, you’ll be able to view limited sales reports.
-You can void transactions and process refunds and returns.
-Some models also offer an “offline” or “store and forward” mode where you can take cards even when your connection goes down and the machine will forward them for processing when a connection is available.
+You can void transactions and process refunds or returns.
+Some models also offer an “offline” or “store and forward” mode where you can take cards even when your connection goes down.
+The machine will “store” them and forward them for processing when a connection is available.
 Many models have a built-in receipt printer so that you don’t need to connect another machine in order to provide receipts to customers.